 In summary, it is clear to see why eToro has amassed a customer base of over 12 million investors.
 Not only is the platform super-simple to use, but you can buy shares without paying any commissions or dealing charges.
 There is no annual fee to take into account either, and supported payment methods include debit/credit cards, bank accounts, and e-wallets.

 For those of you that are looking to place more sophisticated trades, eToro also supports leverage and short-selling.
-This is available on its 800+ stocks, as well as indices, cryptocurrencies, bonds, forex, and commodities.
+This is available on its 1,700+ stocks, as well as indices, cryptocurrency trading, bonds, forex, and commodities.
 All in all, eToro is ideal if you are looking to invest in the stock markets in a simple, safe, and cost-effective manner.